What is Business Architecture?

 We can further break a Value Chain down into pillars or value streams.

-Capability models are used to focus attention.
+Capability Maps are used to focus attention.
 A good process model is comprehensive.
 A good functional model is both comprehensive and organizationally aware.
 A good capability model is a subset of the activities and organization.
 We should focus the subset on the activities that must be improved or sustained to reach the desired outcome.

-Capability-based planning focuses on the enterprise's strategic business capabilities' planning, engineering, and delivery.
+Capability-based planning focuses on the enterprise's strategic business capabilities planning, engineering, and delivery.
 It is business-driven and -led, and it brings together all the activities from all areas of the business to attain the required capacity.
 Most, if not all, corporate business models are accommodated by capacity-based planning, which is especially beneficial in companies where a latent capability to adapt is required and we use the same resources for various capabilities.
 Business scenarios are frequently used to find and refine the demand for these competencies.

 Capability-based planning is very important from an enterprise architecture standpoint.
 A capability stands in for everything required to perform some activity - people, process, technology.
 As a stand-in it provides a great tool for focusing improvement attention.